ibm-cloud-docs/vpc/api-change-log.md

 ### For all version dates
 {: #24-march-2026-all-version-dates}

-**Block Storage volume migration** You can now migrate a volume between `storage_generation` 1 and `storage_generation` 2 by specifying the value `migrate` for the `job_type` property when [creating a volume job](/apidocs/vpc/latest#create-volume-job).
+**Block Storage volume migration.** You can now migrate a volume between `storage_generation` 1 and `storage_generation` 2 by specifying the value `migrate` for the `job_type` property when [creating a volume job](/apidocs/vpc/latest#create-volume-job).
 The `migrate` volume job accepts a volume profile from the target storage generation, along with valid IOPS and bandwidth values.
 If the IOPS and bandwidth values are not specified, the volume is migrated to the default IOPS and bandwidth values of the target profile.
 For more information, see [Migrating block storage volume](/docs/vpc?topic=vpc-block-storage-vpc-volume-migration&interface=api).

 ## 17 February 2026
 {: #17-february-2026}